 Fusion surgery itself is only part of the process of increasing the stability of the affected area of spine.
-If a fusion fails, doctors often consider the surgery unsuccessful and recommend either another attempt or a different procedure.
-Spine surgeons sometimes utilize a bone growth stimulation device when it appears fusion surgery has failed.
+If a fusion fails, doctors often consider the surgery unsuccessful and recommend either another attempt or a different procedure by spine surgeons.
+Los Angeles expert surgeons sometimes utilize a bone growth stimulation device when it appears fusion surgery has failed.

 The body generates a low-level electrical field naturally when a bone is broken or damaged.
 When this natural electrical field isn’t strong enough to spur a successful fusion, a bone growth stimulation device may be used to encourage healing.

 Bone growth stimulation devices work by delivering low-level electromagnetic pulses to the site of the fusion.
 The device may be implanted just below the skin or worn externally.
 Implantation of the device is considered a safe, non-invasive procedure that has no negative impact on the surgery site.
 It’s a small device that’s easy to conceal when worn externally.

 While doctors generally take a wait and see approach with spinal fusions, as there are certain risk factors that can increase the odds of a fusion not being successful.
 For patients considered at a higher risk of experiencing a failed fusion, surgeons may use bone growth stimulation in conjunction with the surgery.
 Patients considered “ideal candidates” in the sense that they’re at more of a risk of experiencing a failed fusion, include those who: